polm/jp-ner/README.md

 will download and extract Japanese Wikipedia, so it will need ~12GB of disk space.

-Inspiration for this approach is from [Nothman et all 2013](https://www.sciencedirect.com/science/article/pii/S0004370212000276).
+Inspiration for this approach is from [Nothman et al 2013](https://www.sciencedirect.com/science/article/pii/S0004370212000276).
 There are followup papers to this that should be checked for ideas.